Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels

 \section{Conclusion}

 This paper provides a new SDO that includes the gap constraint.
-Using this improved SDO, the paper demonstrates that Polyanskiy's VLF achievability bound that was originally derived using a VLSF code with infinitely many decoding times can be closely approached with a finite, and relatively small, number of decoding times.
+Using this improved SDO, the paper demonstrates that Polyanskiy's VLSF achievability bound with infinitely many decoding times can be closely approached with a finite, and relatively small, number of decoding times.